aljedaxi/zettel/pages/poems.md

 Mono no aware

      upon a time, there
-…
+          . . .
- but i've lost her,
+ but i have lost her,
-     i've lost them all,i live
-in the endless solitude   of
-               pitch perfect posture
+     i've lost all;her,here,they/them/thither lives in the bottomless solitude of pitch perfect posture
- & the wordleß scream   %
+ & the wordleß scream
             of selfswept desperation
-                        %see if you can't
-                         figure out how to
-                         layer two s', one
-                         slightly atop the
-                                     other

               .

 i wish i had lived